Wonder3r/Pet-Adoption/README.md

 # Pet-Adoption
- sample website for a non-profit adoption website
+Website for a non-profit adoption website